-Once you decide to have TMR surgery, your surgeon may perform a test to determine whether TMR will be effective to reduce your pain.
+If you decide to pursue TMR surgery, your surgeon may perform a test to determine whether TMR will be effective to reduce your pain.
 This simple test involves the injection of a numbing agent to the site of your pain.

 If you currently have phantom limb pain, recovery may take longer (six to nine months) for the phantoms to improve.
 Over time, many people can reduce or eliminate the need for pain medications under their physician’s supervision.1